opendr-eu/opendr/docs/reference/intent-recognition-learner.md

 - **dataset** : *object*\
   Object that holds the evaluation dataset.
-- **modality**: *str*\
+- **modality**: *str*, {'audio', 'video', 'language', 'joint'}\
   Specifies the modality to be used for inference.
-Should either match the current training mode of the learner, or for a learner trained in joint mode, any modality can be used for inference.
+Should either match the current training mode of the learner, or for a learner trained in joint (multimodal) mode, any modality can be used for inference, although we do not recommend using only video or only audio.
 - **verbose**: *bool, default=False*\
   If True, provides detailed logs.
 - **silent**: *bool, default=False*\